EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

-In the next step, we use a Dask cluster in the cloud.
+In the next step, a Dask cluster in the cloud is used.
 One option for doing so, is to use [coiled.io](https://www.coiled.io/).
 Coiled can be used with Amazon Web Services (AWS), [Azure](https://docs.coiled.io/user_guide/setup/azure/cli.html) or the Google Cloud Platform ([GCP](https://docs.coiled.io/user_guide/setup/gcp/cli.html)) account.
-The advantage is that one does not have to bother about the installation of the infrastructure for scaling.
+The advantage is that one does not have to bother installing the infrastructure for scaling.

-Till recently, it was possible to use Microsoft's Planetary Computer but this option has been stopped (please see Github discussion [here](https://github.com/microsoft/PlanetaryComputer/discussions/347)),
+Till recently, it was possible to use Microsoft's Planetary Computer but this option has been stopped (please see GitHub discussion [here](https://github.com/microsoft/PlanetaryComputer/discussions/347)),

-Below, we use the AWS installation and follow the automated installation and follow the Youtube [video of Coiled](https://www.youtube.com/watch?v=d6XouzFP_AY) but add some additional steps below for setting up AWS in case you are new to this.
+Below, we use the AWS installation and apply the automated installation.
+The Youtube [video of Coiled](https://www.youtube.com/watch?v=d6XouzFP_AY) is followed but some additional steps for setting up AWS are added in case you are new to this.
 We also suggest to create a virtual environment in Miniconda/Anaconda.

 The steps below are done a Windows 10 computer.